 Water loss in agriculture may be of several types like percolation loss, run off loss, seepage loss, evaporation, transpiration etc. The collective quantity of water loss through percolation, runoff, seepage is low as compared to water loss in evaporation and transpiration, together called as evapotranspiration (Kool et al., 2014 and Djaman et al., 2018).
 Transpiration is process taken within plants and hence neglected.
 Thus, it is important to reduce the water loss through evaporation to prevent water loss in agriculture (Qin et.al., 2016).
 One such a measure is drip irrigation, wherein the plants are irrigated near the rhizosphere region alone in small volume preventing the water loss through evaporation.
 Also, the water is transported through small pipelines which helps to avoid seepage, percolation and runoff losses.
 Thus, it is evident that drip irrigation reduces the different forms of water loss (Parthasarathi et al., 2018).

 The government of India considering the importance of water saving introduced a scheme called PMKSY – Pradhan Mantri Krishi Sinchayee Yojana which aims to improve water use efficiency leading to more crop per drop of water.
 By this scheme, small and marginal farmers can avail 100 per cent subsidy for installation of drip and sprinkler irrigation systems (together called micro irrigation) in their agricultural fields whereas medium and large farmers will receive a subsidy of 75 per cent for installation.
 The scheme was introduced in the year 2015-16 and 8.34 M ha area of agricultural land has availed this scheme and installed micro irrigation structures and got benefitted.
 In Tamil Nadu 1.09 M ha of land has installed these structures and the state stands second place in adoption of micro irrigation structures.
-However, discrepancy arises among farmers in the adoption of drip irrigation structures and studies have shown that farmers are still neglecting to adopt drip irrigation structures favouring water conservation.
+However, discrepancy arises among farmers in the adoption of drip irrigation structures and studies have shown that farmers are still neglecting to adopt drip irrigation structures favoring water conservation.
+Hence, a study was conducted with the aim of studying the demographic pattern and analyzing the factors affecting the adoption of drip irrigation among the sample farms in the study area.
 Hence, a study was undertaken with the following objectives

 To study the demographic pattern of sample farmers

-To analyse the factors influencing adoption of drip irrigation among the sample farms in the study area
+To analyze the factors influencing adoption of drip irrigation among the sample farms in the study area

+MATERIAL AND METHODS

 Design of the study

 Area selection